StereoKit/StereoKit/docs/Pages/Reference/Key/Num5.md

 ---
 layout: default
 title: Key.Num5
-description: 5 on the numpad, when numlock is on
+description: 5 on the numpad, when numlock is on.
 ---
 # [Key]({{site.url}}/Pages/Reference/Key.html).Num5